Integrated Approach to Wellness 1: Introduction to Yoga Calm

-By integrating healthy physical, mental and emotional practices into their daily life, students and staff reduce stress and develop lifelong wellness habits and their associated benefits.
+By integrating healthy physical, mental and emotional practices into their daily life, students and staff reduce stress, build resilience, and develop lifelong wellness habits and their associated benefits.

 As for the principles and philosophies of Yoga Calm.
 WOW!
 I have been in education for 27 years and this it.
 If we quiet the minds and bodies of these children and educate in the mental, physical, and emotional health they become more competent to learn. ~ Theresa Hansen, Classroom Teacher“

 The activities learned in this course are effective and appropriate for all ages and abilities and particularly beneficial for those with attention, impulse control, anxiety and social difficulties.
 Yoga Calm was initially developed with trauma-affected youth with body-based interventions to safely release stress, regulate the nervous system and develop a sense of safety and control.